pyca/pynacl/docs/public.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The :class:`~nacl.public.SealedBox` class encrypts messages addressed
-to a specified key-pair by using ephemeral sender's keypairs, which
+to a specified key-pair by using ephemeral sender's key pairs, which
 will be discarded just after encrypting a single plaintext message.

 This kind of construction allows sending messages, which only the recipient